HarrisonWAffel/interPlot/README.md

 ---

 + Region specific scans
-+ - [x] A more sustainable API solution which scales more readily
++ - [x] A more sustainable API solution which scales
 + - [x] A web client to act as the server interface
-+ - [x] Document the API calls more heavily and undertake best practices for a golang server.
++ - [x] Document the API calls more carefully and undertake best practices for a golang server.

 Setup